EconomyLens.com

 Related

 While workers from Central Asia and further afield have been arriving for years in Central and Eastern Europe, many locals of working age have been seeking their fortunes elsewhere since the fall of Communism.
-Bulgaria’s population has shrunk by almost a third since 1990, and the country’s tourism sector — which accounts for almost seven percent of the economy — now relies on foreign workers.
+Bulgaria’s population has shrunk by almost a third since 1990 and the country’s tourism sector — which accounts for almost seven percent of the economy — now relies on foreign workers.
 Tens of thousands of positions in the sector remained unfilled at the start of the season, the hotel owners association said.
-A recent survey of companies found that eight out of ten employers were facing labour shortages, most saying they were willing to hire workers from countries outside the European Union.
+And a recent survey of companies found that eight out of 10 employers were facing labour shortages, most saying they were willing to hire workers from countries outside the European Union.

 © 2024 AFP